tslilyai/logical-clocks/README.md

 - collect_metrics can be set to true to collect metrics on logical clock values and queue length
 - P(send) must be between 0 and 1 and sets how likely a machine will send messages

+`collect_metrics.sh` simulates the model for one minute for some number of trials with differing probabilities of a send.

+`analyze.py` can be used to collect drift statistics from log files

 ## Model Design
 An asynchronous distributed system typically consists of several machines which communicate via some type of network connection.
 Each of these machines may run at a different clock speed.
 In this assignment, we model a small, asynchronous distributed system on a single machine by using processes as abstractions for each separate machine.